venomlinux/scratchpkg/README.md

 Scratchpkg reads the build script (spkgbuild) in the ports directory in order to get all necessary variables and functions before building them.
 Full package information  like version, description, depends etc ... will be written into the package.
 So the built package isn't needing its port anymore for getting the necessary information.
 This is really an advantage supposing you would like to check for package dependencies or install a package that was built for another machine.

-## Install

-Installing is performed by just simply execute/ running the file INSTALL.sh:

-`./INSTALL.sh`

-If packaging, append DESTDIR=/tmp/path in front of your command:

-`DESTDIR=/tmp/path ./INSTALL.sh`

 ## spkgbuild

 `spkgbuild` is build script sourced by `buildpkg` to build the package.